akerele180/WAVE-FRONTEND/README.md

 ---

-This project is handled by Tosin JAMES Akerele
+This project is handled by Tosin JAMES Akerelee
 ---

 ## Installation